Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 Navigate to the Design section of the Budibase builder.
 There are two ways to build a public form within Budibase; autogenerate screens (including a form), or build our form from scratch.
 In this demonstration, we will build our form from scratch.

-Your first step, is to change the access from basic to public (Filter by access dropdown under the Screens tab).
+Your first step is to change the access from Basic to Public (Filter by access dropdown under the Screens tab).

 ![](https://res.cloudinary.com/daog6scxm/image/upload/v1650618251/cms/CleanShot_2022-04-22_at_10.03.47_2x_kdyyzr.png)